 The ‘E10’ and ‘E5’ labels look like this:

-DfT estimates that the loss in fuel efficiency will be around 1%, which will be unnoticeable for most drivers and is far less of an impact than other variables such as driving style or under-inflated tyres.
+DfT estimates that the loss in fuel efficiency is around 1%, which is unnoticeable for most drivers and is far less of an impact than other variables such as driving style or under-inflated tyres.
 Any small reduction in fuel efficiency is far outweighed by the GHG savings from the introduction of E10.